SinaMirrazavi/LPV/README.md

 - QLF (Quadratic Lyapunov Function): <img src="https://github.com/nbfigueroa/LPV/blob/nadia/img/stab_qlf.gif">
 - P-QLF(Parametrized QLF):  <img src="https://github.com/nbfigueroa/LPV/blob/nadia/img/stab_pqlf.gif">

+To learn DS with this formulation and with any of the two Lyapunov constraints defined above go to the [ds-opt](https://github.com/nbfigueroa/ds-opt) package.

 ### Installation (Catkin package)
 These instrutions are assuming you have a ROS environment and use catkin workspace to compile code.
 Clone this respository in your ```./src``` folder and make sure that you have the [eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) library.
 Then, compile the package